Preferred CorelDraw Settings.

 If it's a design to be etched on glass, then we have found that restricting your artwork to 70% BLACK for the areas to be etched and WHITE for the areas that are to be left unetched, produces the best results.

 If possible, subtle variations of BLACK percentage should be avoided.
 The LASER and glass combination does not have a very linear gray scale, so any subtle shading achieved by varying the BLACK percentage will certainly not achieve the shading result that you expect.
 The composition of the glass will also change the final outcome.
-Getting this right can quickly add a lot of extra cost to your set-up charges as the only way to see if it's right is to do a "print" (aka LASER etch run) on an identical piece of glassware, adjust the files and try again.
-Each test run will add $8-$10 to your set-up charges.
+Getting this right can quickly add a lot of extra cost to your set-up charges as the only way to see if it's right is to do a "print" (aka LASER etch run) on an identical piece of glassware, and if it's not right, adjust the files and try again.
+Each test run will add an $8-$10 charge to your set-up cost.

 Saving